Bladeless and quiet tower fans: an honest comparison

 Two different things wear the same label.
 DREO's "bladeless" towers have an impeller — a fan blade — enclosed inside the column, so no finger or cat paw can reach it.
 That's a genuine safety feature and easier to clean than open blades, but it is not bladeless engineering; it's a shroud.
 Dyson's Air Multiplier design has no visible blade at all: a hidden base fan pushes air through a slot that entrains surrounding air into a smooth stream.

 Does the real thing matter?
 For airflow per dollar, no — a $130 DREO moves comparable air to a $400 Dyson.
 Pay for the Dyson if the sculptural look, the easy-wipe loop, or a household safety concern is worth roughly $270 to you; it is a nicer object.
 It is not three times the fan.
+Not sure a fan is even the right tool for your room?
+Our honest cooling gear guides compare tower fans against portable ACs and evaporative coolers.

 A note on noise figures, ours included: manufacturer dB numbers are lab measurements at the lowest speed, and they read quieter than your bedroom will.
 DREO's own materials illustrate the problem — the Nomad One S spec sheet says 20 dB while its FAQ says about 35 dB at the lowest speed.
 We print both rather than pick the flattering one, and we'd treat all sub-25 dB claims in this category as marketing-adjacent until an independent lab measures them.